The best portable apps make it simple and easy to run programs straight from a USB stick or cloud storage to any device.

 Some portable apps have an ‘installer’, but don't worry – this just unzips a compressed file archive and saves the extracted files to a location of your choice; it doesn’t make any changes to your system files.
 Other portable apps are provided as a regular ZIP file (opens in new tab) for you to extract yourself.

 The program itself is an EXE file, but the extracted folder will also contain associated files including fonts and settings, which are essential for it to run.
 Some portable apps have optional language files, which will add to the size considerably, so consider opting out of these unless you need a language other than English.

-Here, then, are the best portable apps for Windows.
+Here, then, are the best portable apps currently available.

 Chrome also supports hundreds of extensions, though you might want to be a bit picky about which you install – they can bump up the disk space requirements considerably.

 A couple of pointers to note are that passwords are not saved between PC's by default, and that certificates are not managed by Chrome but by windows so these won't transfer with you.

 LibreOffice Portable (opens in new tab) is the largest of the portable apps here, but it's still amazingly compact considering it's a full office suite.
 You’ll need an external drive if you want to carry it, but you can easily keep it in the cloud (Google Drives gives you a free 10GB to play with, and DropBox gives you 2GB).